 Joyce is involved in several arts projects relating to fertility, as well as the Modern Families project, including working with Adam Peacock on the Genetics Gym and Louise Ann Wilson on Warnscale: A Land Mark Walk Reflecting on In/Fertility and Childlessness (Warnscale).

 Joyce is passionate about sports and is a qualified aerobics instructor and an ambassador for This Girl Can Essex – encouraging women to do physical activity.

-Further information about Joyce can be found on Wikipedia and on her UCL web page.
+Further information about Joyce can be found on Wikipedia and her UCL Iris page.